gheorghina/gheorghina.github.io/_posts/2018-06-01-problem-solving.markdown

 For a good amount of years I have been exposed to the context of having to prepare technical concepts for new potential products.

-That means transforming the whishes of a potential customer for my company into concrete technical actions with a realistic evaluation of complexity, as much as it could be at that time.
+That means transforming the whishes of a potential customer into concrete technical actions with a realistic evaluation of complexity, as much as it could be at that time.

 After doing it for a couple of times I decided to document my thought process and to also do some workshops with my fellow colleagues for knowledge dissemination and teaching purposes.